 Looking for a good concert uke but want to save some money?
 In this article, I’ll be taking a look at the best cheap concert ukuleles on the market.

 Best Cheap Concert Ukulele: My Picks

-These suggestions are based on the fact that I personally own a ukulele from each of these three manufacturers (reviews coming soon).
+These suggestions are based on the fact that I personally own a ukulele from each of these three manufacturers.
+You can find reviews for all three models on my ukulele reviews page.

 While they aren’t the absolute cheapest concert ukuleles for sale online (I get into that below), I think they strike a nice balance between affordability and quality.